 Chairman - Cardiff Ocean Group & Chief Digital Officer - Scripps Translational Science Institute

-“BlueClouds provide the industry with private, secure communication networks and are key to driving network effect in health care and life science by reducing friction and producing economic efficiencies by using data rich directories and facilitating information sharing and coordination of workflows.”
+“BlueCloud provides the industry with private, secure communication networks and is key to driving network effect in health care and life science by reducing friction and producing economic efficiencies by using data rich directories and facilitating information sharing and coordination of workflows.”

 Global Head Clinical Operations - Agenus Biotechnology

-Mr. Moreira has over 25 years of experience in clinical research and industry consulting.
-He has a long tenure of 15 years at EMD Serono over Clinical Operations, Global Head of Clinical Strategic Partnering, VP Clinical External Innovation and currently with Agenus Biotechnology.
+Mr. Moreira has more 25 years of experience in clinical research and industry consulting.
+He has a long tenure of 15 years at EMD Serono over Clinical Operations, as Global Head of Clinical Strategic Partnering, as VP of Clinical External Innovation and is currently with Agenus Biotechnology.
 Mr. Moreira is also a Visiting Scholar at Boston College where he teaches at the Pathways in Clinical Research Program.
 He is very active in several industry-wide organizations and also serves on the Steering Committee of the Clinical Trial Transformation Initiative.

 Jeff Kasher, PhD

 Dr. Kasher is passionate about improving outcomes, bringing patient and research sites into the development process and dramatically decreasing the time to market for promising drug candidates.
 He is known as a pharmaceutical development change catalyst with 28 years of leadership experience at Eli Lilly, where most recently he managed a portfolio of innovative clinical development approaches to achieve 50% cost and time reductions over a five-year period beginning in 2017.